 Area 6: Whatever form you give the Holograms, treat them as [Fear(1)] and treat the distraction as a separate non-combat Fear(1) test.

 Area 7: Place 1-3 Necron warriors here.
-Regenerate them at least once after the characters left the room and have them follow the characters, possibly surprising them.
+Regenerate them at least once after the characters left the room and have them follow the characters: perhaps they will surprise them.

 Area 8: Finding the secret door should be an ordinary(+10) Awareness test that becomes an easy(+30) test if the characters have a good Auspex reading or if the players state that they are looking for a hidden door.